Parasha for the Week: Metzora: Leviticus 14:1 – 15:33

 Haftara: Syria had laid siege against Israel.
 There were four leprous men outside the city gate, who said to one another, "Why should we sit here until we die?
 If we say, 'Let us enter the city,' the famine is in the city, and we shall die there; but if we sit here, we shall also die.
 Therefore, let us desert to the Syrian camp; if they spare our lives, we shall live; and if they kill us, we shall but die."
 (2Kings 7:3-4).
 The Lord had caused the Syrian army to hear the sound of chariots, and of horses, the sound of a great army, so that they said to one another, "The king of Israel has hired the kings of the Hittites and the kings of Egypt to fight against us."
 So they fled away in the twilight and abandoned their tents, their horses, and their donkeys leaving the camp just as it was, and fled for their lives.
 (2Kings 7:6-7) As the four lepers entered the Syrian camp they were shocked to find it empty.
 After eating and drinking in the tents of their enemies they felt selfish for enjoying the plunder by themselves while their brothers and sisters were starving in the city under the siege.
 They decided to tell the king of Israel what happened.
 Israel was saved.
 It is a great lesson for us, how many time we have some prejudices against some people, thinking that in their condition they can not be blessed or even be a blessing for anyone.
 But the Lord is able to use anyone who manifests an unselfish heart.

-People always were afraid of leprosy, it is a special sickness, which make people unclean and isolated from the rest of the world.
-This sickness was considered as contagious and the people who were touched by leprosy had to cry in the streets “UNCLEAN, UNCLEAN” (Lev.
+Parasha: The texts of the parasha and of the Haftara are about leprosy.
+Leprosy is a special sickness, which make people unclean and isolated from the rest of the world.
+This sickness was considered as contagious and the people who were touched by leprosy had to cry in the streets "UNCLEAN, UNCLEAN" (Lev.
 13:45) in order not to be in contact with anyone and not to contaminate them.
-However, the Bible gives hope to leprosy people, they can be healed.
-Leviticus 14 explains all the process to be cleansed from Leprosy.
-That is why the Jewish people have great difficulties to see in this disease leprosy.
-Today Leprosy is curable with multi drug therapy.
+However, the Bible gives hope to the leprosies, they can be healed.
+Leviticus 14 explains all the process to be cleansed from leprosy.